yairbederman/EngineeringAgency/system-architecture/_phase-2-service-topology.md

 For dependencies of type `library`, evidence MUST include:
 - Specific import statement with package path
 - File and line number where import occurs
-- Example: `BookingService.java:8 - import com.lognet.lts.common.model.SessionData`
+- Example: `BookingService.java:8 - import com.example.common.model.SessionData`

 **Do NOT use generic evidence like:**
 - ❌ "Standard Spring Boot dependency pattern"